Pennsylvania Quakers square off against the La Salle Explorers - WTOP News

 Bryn Mawr, Pennsylvania; Friday, 3:30 p.m.
 EST

-BOTTOM LINE: Pennsylvania plays La Salle at The William B. Finneran Pavilion in Bryn Mawr, Pennsylvania.
+BOTTOM LINE: La Salle and Pennsylvania square off in Bryn Mawr, Pennsylvania.

-The Quakers have a 6-3 record in non-conference games.
-Pennsylvania is fourth in the Ivy League in rebounding averaging 32.6 rebounds.
-Stina Almqvist leads the Quakers with 7.6 boards.
+The Quakers have a 6-3 record against non-conference oppponents.
+Pennsylvania is third in the Ivy League in team defense, giving up 58.0 points while holding opponents to 35.9% shooting.

-The Explorers have a 4-4 record in non-conference games.
-La Salle has a 2-3 record in games decided by 10 points or more.
+The Explorers are 4-4 in non-conference play.
+La Salle gives up 62.4 points to opponents and has been outscored by 4.8 points per game.

-Pennsylvania scores 71.0 points, 8.6 more per game than the 62.4 La Salle allows.
+Pennsylvania averages 71.0 points, 8.6 more per game than the 62.4 La Salle gives up.
 La Salle averages 4.9 made 3-pointers per game this season, 0.6 more makes per game than Pennsylvania gives up.

-TOP PERFORMERS: Mataya Gayle averages 1.9 made 3-pointers per game for the Quakers, scoring 13.3 points while shooting 35.7% from beyond the arc.
+TOP PERFORMERS: Stina Almqvist is shooting 40.3% and averaging 18.9 points for the Quakers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.